Ruk33/ruk33.github.io/_posts/2020-11-16-featherjs,-a-quick-way-of-prototyping-in-nodejs.md

 ## Reviewing original requirements

-Ok so we said we needed authorization, authentication, login, register and finally, a third party API call.
+Ok, so we said we needed authorization, authentication, login, register, and finally, a third party API call.
 We pretty much got everything except for the last one.

-Going a bit deeper on the requirement, we need to consume a third party API when saving a new record in the database.
+Going a bit deeper on the requirement, we need to consume a third-party API when saving a new record in the database.
 We need to store the result of that API call in the new entry.
 And, I don't know about you but this looks like a perfect job for hooks, right?

 ## Adding behavior with hooks

-Writing custom hooks it's quite easy, you just need to define a function that takes a `context` as a parameter and then return it back.
+Writing custom hooks is quite easy, you just need to define a function that takes a `context` as a parameter and then return it.

 Let's implement our requirement then: